 Prioritize Guest Comfort

 Smaller weddings are all about connection, so guest comfort becomes even more important.
-It’s not just about looking good, it’s about feeling good.

 • Prioritize venues with thoughtful amenities like AC, restrooms, and shaded areas